 About Peninsula campus

-Following initial talks with Caulfield Institute of Technology in the early 1980s, the college became the Frankston campus of the newly-formed Chisholm Institute of Technology in 1982.
+Originally a teachers college, our Peninsula campus was previously known as the State College at Frankston.
+Following talks with Caulfield Institute of Technology in the early 1980s, the college then became the Frankston campus of the newly-formed Chisholm Institute of Technology in 1982.
 On 1 July 1990, both the Peninsula and Caulfield campuses of the Chisholm Institute amalgamated with Monash University.

 Since that time, Peninsula campus has grown to become the University's third-largest campus in Australia, and the heart of a vibrant, integrated health, business and education precinct.
 We offer students a globally recognised education in a supportive community setting on the edge of the world’s most liveable city, Frankston.

 More information about the history of our campus can be found by visiting Monash University records and Archives Services.